 "I simply must protest, Mr. Brooks," the Minister objected expediently.
 "Over three thousand people are dead because of him."

 "Three thousand people are dead because of wizards, sir," Denny contradicted him.
 "But I will accept some of the blame on my leader's behalf.
-We did, indeed, attack first, and they retaliated, which should beconventional in a war."
+We did attack first, and they retaliated, which sounds about right with a war."

 "But the casualties…!"

 "Are necessary, sir," he said forcefully.
-"We could have wished for a peaceable negotiation after the attacks, but the wizards chose to extend the hand of brutality.
-Which doesn't catch me unawares at all, considering how violent they are."
+"We might have wished for a peaceable negotiation after the attacks, but the wizards chose to extend the hand of brutality instead.
+Which doesn't surprise me at all, considering how violent they are."

-The President shifted keenly.
+The President shifted.
 "I agree," he nodded.
 "Better us attacking first, rather than them staying hidden and taking advantage of our ignorance at any time."

 "Hear, hear!" the President shouted.
 "Speaking of…what can you tell me about these guns?"